 - Credits– Finally, the most exciting of all tax return sections is the credits section because it changes every year.
 H&R Block took me through pages and pages worth of available credits, some of which I had no idea existed and even though I didn’t qualify for any of them, I’m already thinking of ways that I can next year!

 After finishing up everything above, I was given a page which summarized my tax return.
 The summary showed me the amount of federal taxes I already paid for the year, what I still owed, the amount of self-employment tax (I hate that tax!) that I needed to pay, the amount of my deductions and credits, then finally the number that mattered: my refund.
 Extremely satisfied with what I saw, I e-filed the return and 12 hours later, they were accepted by the IRS.
-According to the refund schedule, I am due to receive my direct deposit refund on Friday the 12th.
-Wooo-Hooo!
+I received my refund just a few days later!